ImDian/ImDian/README.md

 - 👋 Hi, I’m Dian
 - 👀 I’m interested in programming, gaming, fitness, movies & series and other.
-- 🌱 I’m currently learning Accounting in UNWE Sofia and Programming in SoftUni (Python/JavaScript)
+- 🌱 I’m currently learning Accounting in UNWE Sofia and Programming in SoftUni

+*  Python - Fundamentals
+*  JavaScript - Basics